verana-labs/verifiable-trust-vpr-spec/spec.md

 if a mandatory parameter is not present, [[ref: transaction]] MUST abort.

-- `id` MUST be a valid uuid and a validation entry with the same id MUST NOT exist.
+- `id` MUST be a valid uint64 and a validation entry with the same id MUST NOT exist.

 ###### [MOD-V-MSG-2-2-2] Renew Validation permission checks